stephaniereinders/stephaniereinders_website/content/post/training_testing_sets/training_testing_sets.md

 +++
 title = "Create training and test sets"

-summary = "In this tutorial I show how to create training and test sets using scikit-learn in Python."
+summary = "In this tutorial I show how to separate a dataset into training and test sets using scikit-learn in Python and the Iris dataset."

 date = "2020-09-30"